abinit/abinit/doc/tutorial/eph4zpr.md

     within each degenerate subspace.
     As a consequence, **accidental degeneracies won't be removed when the [[symsigma]] is set to 1.

-Note that both the FM and the DW term converge slowly with the number of empty states and the $\qq$-sampling.
+Note that both the FM and the DW term converge slowly with the $\qq$-sampling, and the real part of the self-energy requires the inclusions of many empty states.
 In order to accelerate the convergence with the bands, the EPH code can replace the contributions given by the high-energy states above a certain band index $M$ with the solution of a **non-self-consistent Sternheimer equation** in which only the first $M$ states are required.